mboop127/AlphaScripter/README.md

 4. Open the Python file `Main.py`, adjust parameters and run the script.
 (WIP)

 ## What does it do? - Explanation per script
-### The Main Script `Main.py`
+### The Main Script `Gui.py`
-On run, the script will generate an AI named "Alpha," load it into a game versus the training ai (Alpha *must* be in the second slot).
-The script will automatically start new games from the post game menu -- you may want to speed up the game in the first round, and/or end the first round early as it won't count for scoring.

-Your game may crash.
-If it does, you can pause the script with control-v and reset.
-It will save the progress.
+On run, a GUI will open with various options.
+To begin, I suggest running "FFA new."
+It will generate a functioning AI and then evolve it based on score against 7 mutations of the parent.

+I suggest checking settings.py and adjusting it as well.
+Many of the settings are self-explanatory, but please reach out with any questions.

 The best script so far will be saved as "best.per" in the .ai directory.
 It will be overwritten if you restart the script.

-The png files are necessary for the auto-load new game function.

 I will expand this later -- if you would like to help with this project, you can find me on the AI scripters discord for aoe2 de and dm me.